Compare business credit card offers with frequent flyer rewards points programs

 Here are the questions you should be asking yourself before applying for business frequent flyer card.
 You will need to look at the cash flow and style of business and determine whether the rewards will return value.

-- How many points should be earned to qualify for a free flight?
-Free interstate flights within Australia will require fewer points when compared to international flights, and are subject to airline and destination.
+- How many points should be earned to qualify for a complimentary flight?
+Complimentary interstate flights within Australia will require fewer points when compared to international flights, and are subject to airline and destination.
 For example, a flight from Brisbane to Sydney with Qantas airlines is 11,000 frequent flyer points.
 A flight from Melbourne to London flying with Qantas airlines is 192,000 frequent flyer points.

 - Are there different frequent flyer programs?
 Yes, various reputable airlines have joined in the frequent flyer program including Qantas, Emirates, Singapore Airlines and Virgin Australia.